 - Use <article> for your main content, not <div>.

-- Use <table> for tabular data (LLMs are exceptionally good at reading tables), not a grid of divs.
+- Use <table> for tabular data (LLMs are exceptionally good at reading tables) instead of a grid of divs.

 References